In 2017 the WLGA received funding from the Ministry of Defence’s Armed Forces Covenant Fund to undertake a national project which aims to:

 Regional Covenant Projects

-The national Wales project works in conjunction with, make links to and compliments work already being undertaken by local authorities regionally; separate bids made by the four regions to the Ministry of Defence’s Armed Forces Covenant Fund were also successful.
+The national Wales project works in conjunction with, make links to and compliments work already being undertaken by local authorities regionally; separate bids made by the five regions to the Ministry of Defence’s Armed Forces Covenant Fund were also successful.

 Armed Forces Community Covenant Fund: Project Zones (Wales)